 Additionally, a high amount of energy plus a lot of smarts equals a dog who can and will get bored exceptionally easily.
 Which is why they thrive best in households where they can have a job.
-They are enthusiastic hunters and runners but are also very adept at agility, obedience, flyball, and rally competitions—though sometimes with mixed results.
+They're enthusiastic hunters and runners but are also very adept at agility, obedience, flyball, and rally competitions—though sometimes with mixed results.

-For puppies, training can and should start extremely early.
+For Russell terrier puppies, training can and should start extremely early.
 Russells are bright enough to start soaking up instructions as young as eight weeks old.
-If you wait until six months, you’re going to be dealing with a much more headstrong dog.
+If you wait until six months, you're going to be dealing with a much more headstrong dog.

 Finally, Russells have an incredibly high prey drive.
 This means that any small critter (cats included) that makes its way into your backyard is going to be on the hit list, and the Russell is cunning and quick enough to catch a lot of them.

 Russells are bred to hunt in packs and groups, so houses with other dogs should be fine, though their energy levels won't mesh well with every personality type.
 Socialize any current dogs in the household with a Russell terrier to see how they get along before you commit to owning a Russell.